SUSE/doc-unversioned/trento/migration/sso-integration.md

 Copy the content of the certificate from there, and provide it to the IDP.
 This way, the IDP will sign and verify the messages sent by both ends.

-When this certificate is used, and provided to the IDP, the IDP recreates its own `metadata.xml` file.
+When this certificate is used, and provided to the IDP, the IDP recreates its own <filename>metadata.xml</filename> file.
 This file defines which certificate is used to sign the messages by both sides.
-At this point, Trento Web must be restarted to use the new `metadata.xml` content.
+At this point, Trento Web must be restarted to use the new <filename>metadata.xml</filename> content.

-If the `SAML_METDATA_CONTENT` option is being used, the content of this variable must be updated with the new metadata.
-In the other hand, if `SAML_METADATA_URL` is used, the new metadata is automatically fetched.
+If the <option>SAML_METDATA_CONTENT</option> option is being used, the content of this variable must be updated with the new metadata.
+In the other hand, if <option>SAML_METADATA_URL</option> is used, the new metadata is automatically fetched.
 If neither of these steps are completed, communication will fail because the message signatures will not be recognized

-**This restart must be done manually, by the admin.
-If the installation is done by a `RPM`, restarting the `systemd` daemon.
-If the installation is done using `Docker`, the container must be restarted.**
+**This restart must be done manually, by the admin.** If the installation is done by a `RPM`, restarting the `systemd` daemon.
+If the installation is done using `Docker`, the container must be restarted.

 ```
 # RPM